A note on asymptotics of linear dissipative kinetic equations in bounded domains: Diffusion asymptotics

 Integrating along time and noticing the fact that $\int_0^\infty e^{-c_0t/\ep^2}\dif t=\ep^2/c_0$, we obtain

 \textit{Step 3.
-Conclusion and approximation.}\\ We are in a position to leverage the entropy dissipation and the regularity of the limiting equation to draw our conclusion.
-Recall the parabolic estimate that for $\rho$ solving \eqref{limiteq} and for any $t>0$,
+Conclusion and approximation.}\\ We are in a position to leverage the dissipation and the regularity of the limiting equation to draw our conclusion.
+Recall the parabolic estimate that for any $\rho$ solving \eqref{limiteq} and any $t>0$,

 one may refer to \cite[\S~7.1.3]{Evans} in this regard.
 It then follows from \eqref{entropy-relative}, \eqref{entropy-boundary}, \eqref{entropy-remainder} that